hsutter/babb/README.md

    - To pause or resume failures on this thread, call `babb::per_thread.pause(true)` to pause, `(false)` to resume.
 This can be useful to work around calls to OOM-unsafe functions in third-party libraries (though if those are failing that's data too).

-## Motivation

-Many C++ projects are throught to be correct today for out-of-memory (OOM) conditions if a `bad_alloc` exception is thrown.

-In practice, what we frequently discover is that if we audit such code we discover the code is actually broken (would not work), and that if we actively inject `bad_alloc` failures the program crashes.
-This is not for lack of trying to write the code well, but rather because `bad_alloc` is unlike all other exceptions in two ways:

-1. It is pervasive: It can be encountered/emitted by the majority of functions, and so it generally cannot be tested using normal unit testing methods.
-Instead, OOM-testing requires techniques like fault injection (hence this library).

-2. It requires careful handling: It cannot be assumed to be recoverable by running ordinary code, including to perform stack unwinding and call-site error handling, because ordinary code frequently tries to allocate memory.
-Instead, OOM-hardened code must be written carefully to observe restrictions and special idioms.

-**We would appreciate you running this against your project and reporting the results via this SurveyMonkey survey [TODO: link].**

-Thank you very much for your help in getting data to inform C++ standardization!